-Comprehensive Adult Student Assessment System/Test of Adult Basic Education
+Comprehensive Adult Student Assessment System

-Students taking a Workforce Development program that requires a CASAS or TABE test must complete the assessment and obtain the required score prior to registration.
+Students taking a Workforce Development program that requires a CASAS test must complete the assessment and obtain the required score prior to registration.
 See the Continuing Education & Workforce Development Guide for program information.
 Students may retest once after 30 days.
-CASAS and TABE results are valid for one year.
+CASAS results are valid for one year.